lawleyjw/lawleyjw.github.io/_bioinformatics/cel-seq.md

 Based on the workflow from Carmel McDougall, with modifications by Tessa M. Page

-If you are using this workflow for your research, please cite the page [https://lawleyjw.com/bioinfomatics](https://lawleyjw.com/bioinfomatics)

 *License:* [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 **First-time Gowonda/HPC users (or for those that need a detailed refresher) start with the [Beginners guide to Gowonda HPC](https://lawleyjw.github.io/bioinformatics/beginners-guide-gowonda/).**